microsoft/sarif-tutorials/README.md

 ## Work in progress

+As you will see from the missing links in the table of contents, there's still much more I'd like to write about.
-I've just started writing these tutorials.
-I'll remove this notice when I think there's enough information to be useful.
+Even so, I think there's enough useful information in these tutorials to be worth your while to read.

 ## <a id="contents"></a>Table of contents